Abdus Salam: Documentaries on Abdus Salam

 LLC started formally researching and developing a film on the science and life of Abdus Salam in 2004, two years after the producers had conceived of the idea.
-A fundraising teaser was released by Kailoola Productions to coincide with Salam's birth anniversary on 29 January 2017.
+A fundraising teaser was released by Kailoola Productions to coincide with the 91st anniversary of Salam's birth on January 29, 2017.
 The post-production phase of this documentary film, pending funding, is estimated at US$150,000.
 The film Salam: The First ****** Nobel Laureate, directed by the Indian-American documentary filmmaker Anand Kamalakar, was announced in 2018 and released on Netflix in October 2019.